 In 2017 Andrei co-produced the English language movie “The Wanderers”, starring Armando Asante and a cast of Romanian, South Korean, and Israeli actors.
 The movie was entirely shot in Romania and post-produced in both Romania and the US.

 Richard “RB” Botto is the Founder and CEO of Stage 32, the world’s largest platform for connecting and educating film creatives.
 Called “LinkedIn meets Lynda for film creatives” by Forbes, Stage 32 boasts a member base of over 500,000 and features over 1000 hours of film craft and business related education taught by over 500 industry executives across the globe.
+Stage 32 is also the official film networking and education platform of AFM.

 A sought after speaker and mentor, RB has been a keynote speaker and panelist at such festivals and conferences as Cannes, Venice, AFM, Tribeca, Raindance, SXSW and Winston Baker, and has taught at institutions such as Harvard and Columbia University on the subjects of filmmaking, producing, film finance, screenwriting, social media, crowdfunding, crowdsourcing, entrepreneurship and business.